 Ideas, suggestions and feedback will help us plan for the ongoing and future needs of everybody in our region.
-Port Macquarie-Hastings Council recognises the important contribution young people make to the Hastings Region.
-Council views our young people as vibrant, creative, and talented in so many ways.
-They have strong opinions and great ideas for the future of our area, our state and the country and the world.
+Council recognises the important contribution young people make to the Port Macquarie-Hastings region.
+We view our young people as vibrant, creative, and talented in so many ways.
+They have strong opinions and great ideas for the future of our area, our state, the country and the world.

 Primary School Digital Art Competition

-This competition would see students creating digital artworks of places they love in our local area.
+To give viewers an understanding of the works, artists will be required to write a one paragraph artist’s brief.
 There will be one winner selected from ES1-S1 and one from Stage 2-3 and these students will win $250 each for their school to spend on art supplies.

-This page was last updated on: 24 March 2020
+This page was last updated on: 10 September 2020